-Everyone knows that the excitement and anticipation over Thanksgiving is as much about all of the delicious possibilities of the next day’s leftovers as it is about the meal itself.
+Everyone knows that the excitement and anticipation over Thanksgiving are as much about all of the delicious possibilities of the next day’s leftovers as it is about the meal itself.
 Well, I say the same can be said of hosting a big backyard barbecue in the summer (or a small, socially distant one at that).

 We’ve already covered 11 of the best things you can make with leftover BBQ brisket but what about those extra hamburgers, hot dogs, grilled corn, and potato salad?
-Here is a list of creative ways to make the most of all those other favorite barbecue staples once the grill’s been turned off.
+Here is a list of creative ways to make the most of all those other barbecue staples once the grill’s been turned off.

 Leftover Hamburgers: Sloppy Joes